ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

 Using optics as an interface has the benefit that the user is either **already familiar** with most of the combinators and tools they'll need from using optics previously, or that everything they learn here is transferable into work with optics in the future!
 As more optics are discovered, added, and optimized, the regex library passively benefits without any extra work from anyone!

 I don't want to discount the fact that optics can be tough to work with; I'm aware that they have a reputation of being too hard to learn and sometimes have poor type-inference and tricky error messages.
 I'm [doing my best to address those problems through education](https://opticsbyexample.com/), and there are new optics libraries coming out every year that improve error messages and usability!
 Despite current inconveniences, optics are fundamental constructions which model problems well; I believe **optics are inevitable**!
 So rather than shying away from an incredibly elegant solution because of a few temporary issues with the domain I'd rather push through them, use all the power the domain provides me, and continue to do all I can to chip away at the usability problems over time.
-If optics have ever seemed inaccessible to you in the past; please be willing to give them another try with a [bit of helpful direction](https://opticsbyexample.com/)!

 > Optics are inevitable.